CardanoSolutions/ogmios-ts-client-starter-kit/README.md

 # Ogmios Client Starter Kit

-This repo provides a NodeJS package with several examples of how to leverage Ogmios typescript client to execute local-state-queries, chain-sync and tx-monitoring operations against a node.
+This repo provides a NodeJS package with several examples of how to leverage Ogmios typescript client to execute local-state-queries, local-chain-sync and local-tx-submission and local-tx-monitoring protocols against a node.

 ## Dev Environment